Social Emotional and Mental Health Study

-- HT arranged 3 twilight training sessions for whole staff team at The Witney Hub on the CAF TAC approach.
+- Head Teacher arranged 3 twilight training sessions for whole staff team at The Witney Hub on the CAF TAC approach.

-- HT evaluated packages of training and support currently available for individual pupils.
+- Head Teacher evaluated packages of training and support currently available for individual pupils.

 - Team teach training with the Mulberry Bush completed by whole staff team with a package that was delivered across the year 2013-2014.